Exclusive: Ex-Google employee Chelsey Glasson sues over alleged pregnancy discrimination

 In the meantime, Glasson was diagnosed with a complete placenta previa, a serious and unpredictable condition in which the placenta covers the cervix.
 When she shared the news with her boss, Glasson claims her boss was dismissive and said that she had worked up until the day before she delivered her son via C-section.
 Glasson then hired an attorney to draft a demand letter to Google, in which she requested a transfer to another team and called for an investigation of her previous boss’s retaliation against her; Google countered with a walk-away agreement and payment of $30,000, which Glasson turned down.
 She ended up starting her maternity leave early and was hospitalized soon after, due to complications stemming from her diagnosis.
 While on leave, Glasson was given a “needs improvement” score in her performance review, which typically requires employees to get on a performance improvement plan.
 In August, she left Google for a role at Facebook.

 In recent years, Google has become a hotbed for employee discontent and activism, particularly since the Google Walkout in 2018, which was sparked by the revelation that Google had paid millions of dollars to quietly dismiss male executives accused of sexual misconduct.
 A shareholder lawsuit brought against parent company Alphabet alleged that Google’s board of directors had an “active and direct role” in authorizing those payouts.
 (Glasson herself shared allegations of sexual harassment in a Medium post earlier this year.
-Google was not immediately available to comment on those allegations.)
+Google did not specifically comment on these allegations.)

 Google is currently under investigation by the National Labor Relations Board over the firings of four employees last fall, all of whom had been agitating against a potential contract with U.S. Customs and Border Protection and Google’s alleged mistreatment of employees.
 The company is also still mired in a pay discrimination lawsuit brought by former female employees who claimed to have been paid less than their male counterparts; the plaintiffs are now seeking class-action status for the lawsuit.

-Note: This story has been updated to include a comment from Google.